 How do I get started?

 The first step is showing up!
 Find our staff at the door - we're there to get you paid up and are happy to answer any questions you might have.
 Make sure you've checked that evening's schedule to see what lessons are being taught and whether or not you've met the prerequisites (if any) to jump in.
-Our 8:30 6-count lesson on Thursday nights is a great place to start, but week one of any 101 lesson series will teach you from the ground up.
+Our 8:00 beginner 6-count lesson on Thursday nights is a great place to start, but week one of any 101 lesson series will start you from the ground up.
 It's best to arrive a few minutes before the lesson to get acclimated, change your shoes, stash your belongings, grab a beverage, etc.

 What classes should I take?